actix/actix-web/guide/src/qs_5.md

 against a URL path pattern. `path` represents the path portion of the URL that was requested.

 The way that *actix* does this is very simple.
-When a request enters the system, for each resource configuration registration present in the system, actix checks the request's path against the pattern declared. *Regex* crate and it's [*RegexSet*](https://doc.rust-lang.org/regex/regex/struct.RegexSet.html) is being used for pattern matching.
+When a request enters the system, for each resource configuration declaration present in the system, actix checks the request's path against the pattern declared.
+This checking happens in the order that the routes were declared via `Application::resource()` method.
 If resource could not be found, *default resource* get used as matched resource.

 When a route configuration is declared, it may contain route predicate arguments.
 All route predicates associated with a route declaration must be `true` for the route configuration to